Graduate Student Registration

 A limited number of University degree, credential, and certificate programs are offered in Special Sessions through the College of Extended Learning (CEL).
 Applicants to a Special Sessions graduate program must complete a two-part process:

-1. Apply for admission to SF State Graduate Studies online through CAL STATE APPLY and
+- Apply for admission to SF State Graduate Studies online through Cal State Apply and

-2. Apply to the program offered by an academic department via the College of Extended Learning.
+- Apply to the program offered by an academic department through the College of Extended Learning.

 Once admitted to the University and the program, students register and enroll through CEL in the courses for that specific program.
 Special Sessions students have matriculated status and must meet all university academic performance standards, graduation requirements, and observe all university conduct expectations.
 Graduation eligibility is determined by the Division of Graduate Studies.